Golden trout: Government efforts

-The Golden Trout is an endangered species in California.
+The golden trout is an endangered species in California.
 In 1991, the fish was added to the U.S. Fish and Wildlife Service’s list.
 This is in efforts to protect the species legally and create measures to ensure their survival.
 The government is allowed to make recovery plans, restrict commercial trade, and purchase habitats.

 The areas used for cattle grazing have been decreased and fencing is enforced in certain areas to ensure cows do not enter the stream.
 Though scientists are still studying the ecosystems, many improvement projects are still developing.

 Population decline

-The population of Golden Trouts in their original habitat has strongly decreased in recent times.
+The population of golden trout in their original habitat has strongly decreased in recent times.
 In 1965 there were about 40,000 golden trout.
 In most recent times there are only 400-2,600 recorded to be within a distance of the Volcano Creek.
 It is challenging to keep an accurate record of the population because many of them are no longer within their habitats.

 The decrease in population size is a reflection of the decrease in habitat size.
-Originally the total habitat of the Golden Trout was around 450 square miles.
-In recent times, the golden trout is only secure in 20 square miles, a dramatic decrease to only about 4% of its original habitat.
+Originally the total habitat of the golden trout was around 450 mi2.
+In recent times, the golden trout is only secure in 20 mi2, a dramatic decrease to only about 4% of its original habitat.
 Moreover, the streams that they inhabit are also decreasing.
-A survey of Volcanic Creek showed that the stream decreased from 2.1 kilometers in 2013, to 1.4 kilometers in 2014, to 1.0 kilometers in 2015.
+A survey of Volcanic Creek showed that the stream decreased from 2.1 km in 2013, to 1.4 km in 2014, to 1 km in 2015.
 The continuous decline in the stream shows the low quality of habitat the Golden trout experiences in recent times.